Ils sont cools: Reception

 The video was nominated for the Trace Urban Music Award for Best Music Video in 2013.

 On 10 July 2012, an animated video of Orelsinge and Maître Gims doing battle entitled "Sharingan" was uploaded on YouTube by Chapokane Animation.
 The animation style is almost identical to that of Dragon Ball Z. In the video, Maître Gims portrays Frieza in his final form (but with Gims' face and skin colour), and as such, he is given the name "Gimzer" (Frieza's name is "Freezer" in French versions of Dragon Ball Z), while Orelsinge very closely resembles Goku in the video.
-Throughout the duration of the video the two are seen performing various techniques seen in Dragon Ball Z, such as Instant Transmission, Goku's Kamehameha and Frieza's Death Ball.
+Throughout the video the two are seen performing various techniques seen in Dragon Ball Z, such as Instant Transmission, Goku's Kamehameha and Frieza's Death Ball.